-Secure messaging apps, also known as private messengers, are focused on privacy and can be used to cover one’s tracks while sending a message or making voice calls.
+Secure messaging apps, also known as private messengers, are focused on privacy and anonymity in cybet security and can be used to cover one’s tracks while sending a message or making voice calls.
 They use end-to-end encryption and other techniques to provide a high level of security, so only the sender and recipient view such messages.
 Grapherex’s secure messenger is an example.
 It provides a higher degree of privacy, as user chats work on a peer-to-peer basis without the server.

 Simply deleting data and emptying a device’s recycle bin doesn’t remove the file.
 For someone who knows where to look, they are just a search away, as completely removing sensitive files from a device is hard.
 File shredding tools overwrite the file first before carrying out the actual delete.